 All the calculations in this spreadsheet are done as of the date of startup.

 First, list the value of all the assets in the business as of the startup date.
-This includes cash, equipment, and vehicles, supplies, inventory, prepaid items (insurance, for example), value of any buildings or land owned.
+This includes cash, equipment, and vehicles, supplies, inventory, prepaid items (insurance, for example), the value of any buildings or land owned.
 (Usually accounts receivable are included as an asset, but since the business has not started, there should be no amounts owed to the business).

 Next, list all liabilities (amounts owed by the business to others), including business credit cards, any loans to the business at startup, any amounts owed to vendors at startup.
 Add up the total liabilities.

-A Balance Sheet Example - Before and After a Loan
+A Balance Sheet Example: Before and After a Loan

 One way to present your balance sheet to a lender is to create two versions to show the financial position of your new business before and after the loan you are requesting.

-Simple Startup Balance Sheet - Before the Loan
+Simple Startup Balance Sheet: Before the Loan

-Simple Startup Balance Sheet - After the Loan
+Simple Startup Balance Sheet: After the Loan

 The second balance shows a $50,000 loan, which is being used to buy an inventory of products to sell and to add more furniture and fixtures.

-|Assets||Liabilities and Owner's Equity|
+|Liabilities & Owner's Equity|

-|Total Liabilities and Owner's Equity||$63,500|
+|Total Liabilities & Owner's Equity||$63,500|

 Startup Balance Sheet vs Profit and Loss Statement